earl-placido/schedule-me-app/client/mobile/README.md

   `http://<IP Address>:8000/`

   * Note:  The ip address you put MUST be the same as the one you are using for your laptop/computer and phone.
-If your two devices are using a different ip address, you may not be able to connect to the local server.
+If your two devices are using different ip addresses, you may not be able to connect to the local server.